jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 A bot that checks if you have cheapest price for beverage package, excursions, etc. Does not price out the actual cruise!
 You need to run manually or inside a cron job.
-If you run home assistant, an addon will be posted shortly
+If you run home assistant, an addon is posted in my home assistant addon repo.

 This is not a hack.
 Developed only with Firefox and knowedlge of python.
 All the API calls are visible in the Firefox inspector.
 Everything in this code, your browser is doing already when log into Royal Caribbean website.